physicalist/ncbs-moose/moose/branches/3D-viz/glcell/README.txt

 > setfield gl0 sync on

-A complete version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the source directory MOOSE/glcell/ as cMyelin.g.
+A version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the directory DEMOS/gbar/ as cMyelin.g.
 Part 4 of this document contains general operating instructions to launch such a script, coupled with an instance of 'glcellclient', as a complete example.